HudsonSoutheyGordon/GameDev/README.md

 * Polish makes all the difference!
 This is the first game we really invested in VFX and I really believe it was crucial to the project's success.
 * Sometimes, when in a time-crunch, great is the enemy of good
 * Enemy AI is hard!

+You can play for free on [our itch.io page.](https://ryandotsikas.itch.io/wi2ard)

+# Air-O-Space
+Air-O-Space was made in 72 hours for the Ludum Dare 48.
+I was on a team with 3 others: [Ryan Dotsikas](https://github.com/RyanDotsikas), [James Tugman](https://www.jtugman.com/), and Niki Non.
+It was our first time working together all as a team, and for some of them, their first ever attempt at game development.
+I worked as co-programmer and was mainly focused on all game elements which the player could interact with via the mouse.

+The theme for the Game Jam was "Deeper and Deeper" and so Air-O-Space is a silly and hectic game about manually managing how you are breathing to conserve oxygen as you travel into deeper and deeper space.